ParallelMaths/parallel/pages/9-06-queen-of-katwe.md

 ---
 ![](/resources/9-06-queen-of-katwe/3-triangles-amswer.jpg){image align="right"}
-There are a couple ways to solve this problem.
+There are a couple of ways to solve this problem.
 The cheeky way is to try each of the multiple-choice options.

 Let’s start with option A, where `x = 30`.
-Looking at the solution triangle below, if `x = 30` in the left triangle, then `y = 80`.
+Looking at the diagram above, if `x = 30` in the left triangle, then `y = 80`.
 So, in the middle triangle, `z = 70`.
-Then in right triangle we have `x + z + 80 = 180`, or `30 + 70 + 80 = 180`, which is all nicely consistent.
+Then in the right triangle we have `x + z + 80 = 180`, or `30 + 70 + 80 = 180`, which is all nicely consistent.

 But, if we look at option B, where `x = 35`, then we run into a problem.
 If `x = 35` in the left triangle, then `y = 75`.
 So, in the middle triangle, `z = 70`.
 Then in right triangle we have `x + z + 80 = 180`, or `35 + 75 + 80 ≠ 180`, which is not at all consistent.